Contact Us | Site Map | Search

 Equipment Available

 Equipment available for field research and teaching includes such items as four-wheel drive vehicles, traps, various nets, water samplers, seines, portable fish shockers, and camping equipment.
-Laboratory equipment includes a JEOL scanning electron microscope, balances, teaching and research grade microscopes, spectrophotometers, organic carbon analyzer, CHNS/O analyzer, gas chromatograph, ion chromatograph, fluorometers, flow injection analyzer, photometers, particle counter, autoclave, water baths, incubators, drying ovens, dissolved oxygen meters, pH meters, liquid scintillation counter, and facilities for radiotracer studies.
-A new stable isotope mass spectrometer will be available mid 2004.
+Laboratory equipment includes a new JEOL scanning electron microscope, balances, teaching and research grade microscopes, spectrophotometers, organic carbon analyzer, CHNS/O analyzer, gas chromatograph, ion chromatograph, fluorometers, flow injection analyzer, photometers, particle counter, autoclave, water baths, incubators, drying ovens, dissolved oxygen meters, pH meters, liquid scintillation counter, and facilities for radiotracer and microbial studies.
+A stable isotope mass spectrometer is now available.
 Special research items may need to be supplied by individual investigators, and their availability should be determined ahead of time.
 Fees for the use of space, facilities, boats, and housing are reasonable, and fee schedules may be obtained from the Station Director.

 Biological Collections